Lime mortar is made of lime and an aggregate such as sand, which is mixed with water, Ancient Indians first used lime mortar for plaster temples.

 - Additionally used to bind stones, bricks, or concrete blocks together.

 - Lime mortars cannot be used when the subgrade soil is moist or the water table is within 2.4 m.

 - The construction is very large and very rough.

-Natural lime mortar is flexible, allowing movement into the building, thus preventing cracks in the masonry.
+Natural lime mortar is flexible, thus allowing movement into the building and prevents cracks in the masonry.